PhysiCell-Tools/python-loader/man/docstring/pcdl_plot_scatter.md

                         script. default is True.
   --physiboss PHYSIBOSS
-                        if found, should physiboss state data be extracted and loaded into the anndata object? default is True.
+                        if found, should physiboss state data be extracted and loaded into the df_cell dataframe? default is True.
   --settingxml SETTINGXML
                         from which settings.xml should the cell type ID label mapping be extracted? set to None or False if the xml